Science, Technology & Society (STS)

 Dr. Beverly Kahn, Academic Advisement and Information Center Liaison

-Students may also choose to schedule an appointment with the Academic Advisement and Information Center (AAIC).
-Note: All advising appointments during the SUMMER are conducted by the AAIC.
+Students with 85 credits or more must be advised by an STS advisor.
+Students with less than 85 credits may also choose to schedule an appointment with the Academic Advisement and Information Center (AAIC).

 ***When classes are cancelled due to inclement weather, advising for that day is also suspended.
 Please contact the Department to re-book your appointment.***